MateuszPocwiardowski/Todo-list/README.md

 ## Live
 https://mp-to-do.netlify.app/

-## Plans for the development of the application in the future:
+## Plans for the development of the application in the future
 - add the ability to edit the task,
 - add the ability to search for a task,
 - perform tests.